aj-rom/aj-rom/README.md

 # Hey There 👋
 My name is A.J.
-I love many thigns but programming has had a special place in my heart ever since a young age.
+I love many things, but programming has had a special place in my heart ever since a young age.
 Here is some info on me.

 - 🔭 I’m currently working on [carbon_tools](https://github.com/aj-rom/carbon_tools)
 - 🌱 I’m currently learning Full-Stack Software Engineering at the [FlatIron School](https://flatironschool.com/)